zio/zio/docs/howto/migrate/migration-guide.md

     >```
     > Compiler Error:
     > ```
-    > value toLayer is not a member of LoggingLive
+    > value toDeps is not a member of LoggingLive
     > val deps: URDeps[Any, Has[Logging]] = LoggingLive().toDeps
     > ```
     > The problem here is that the companion object won't automatically extend `() => Logging`.
 So the workaround is doing that manually: